unicef/publicgoods-toolkit/procurement.md

 developers, or vendors large enough to have other projects with short term needs for those developers to fill.
 This might work, though we have only seen it used in the private sector, not the public sector.
-In any event, cultivating open source contractors usually demands learning to work with smaller firms, so we hesitate to recommend this approach in most instances.
+In any event, cultivating open-source contractors usually demands learning to work with smaller firms, so we hesitate to recommend this approach in most instances.